blackars/blackars-website/src/content/project/project1.md

 **Miniature Creation**

-Users can add new thumbnails to the database, specifying attributes such as name, tags, materials, colors, etc., all in the creation module (creation_module.py).
+Users can add new miniature to the database, specifying attributes such as name, tags, materials, colors, etc., all in the creation module (creation_module.py).

 ![creation module screen 1](screenshots/creation_module1.2.png)
 ![creation module screen 2](screenshots/creation_module2.3.png)